Alex Wimmers: Minnesota Twins

 The Twins drafted Wimmers in the first round, with the 21st overall selection, of the 2010 MLB Draft.
 He signed with the Twins, receiving a $1.332 million signing bonus.

-On August 2, 2012, Wimmers underwent Tommy John surgery to repair a torn ulnar collateral ligament of elbow joint.
-He had made one start with the New Britain Rock Cats of the Class AA Eastern League and one with the Gulf Coast League Twins of the Rookie-level Gulf Coast League.
-He underwent elbow surgery in October 2013, but was healthy to start the 2014 season.
-He pitched for the Chattanooga Lookouts of the Class AA Southern League in 2015.
-He began the 2016 season with Chattanooga, and was promoted to the Rochester Red Wings of the Class AAA International League.
-The Twins promoted Wimmers to the major leagues on August 26.
-On November 9, he was outrighted to the minor leagues.
-During the 2016 offseason, Wimmers signed a new minor league contract with the Twins.
+On August 2, 2012, Wimmers underwent Tommy John surgery to repair a torn UCL.
+He had made one start with the New Britain Rock Cats of the Double–A Eastern League and one with the Gulf Coast League Twins of the Rookie-level Gulf Coast League.
+Wimmers underwent elbow surgery in October 2013, but was healthy to start the 2014 season.
+He pitched for the Chattanooga Lookouts of the Double–A Southern League in 2015.

-Miami Marlins
+Wimmers began the 2016 season with Chattanooga, and was promoted to the Rochester Red Wings of the Triple–A International League.
+The Twins promoted Wimmers to the major leagues for the first time on August 26, 2016.
+On November 7, he was removed from the 40–man roster and sent outright to Triple–A. Wimmers subsequently rejected the assignment and elected free agency.

+On May 16, 2017, Wimmers re–signed with the Twins on a new minor league contract.

 Wimmers began the 2017 season with Rochester.
 The Twins promoted him to the major leagues on June 1.
 On June 23, Wimmers was designated for assignment.
+He became a free agent at the end of the 2017 season.

+Miami Marlins

-After becoming a free agent at the end of the 2017 season, Wimmers signed a minor league contract with the Miami Marlins on December 15.
+Wimmers signed a minor league contract with the Miami Marlins on December 15, 2017.
 He was released from the organization on June 4, 2018.